Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

-\end{thm} Theorem \ref{thm:HMS to P=W II intro} partially answers Question \ref{Question B} via showing that the combinatorial nature of the perverse filtration is hidden in the gluing property of a hybrid LG model.
-To generalize this argument, the topological statement is not enough and one needs an algebraic way of describing the combinatorial nature of the perverse Leray filtration.
-Recall that the gluing property indeed follows from richer algebraic data, the description of the discriminant locus $\Delta(h)$ of the hybrid potential $h:Y \to \C^2$.
-Moreover, it allows us to take a flag $(Y_{12} \subset Y_1)$ or $(Y_{12} \subset Y_2)$ to obtain the perverse filtration.
-From the perspective of mirror symmetry, the role of the pair $(D_1, D_{12})$ (mirror to $h_2|_{Y_1}:Y_1 \to \C$) and $(D_2, D_{12})$ (mirror to $h_1|_{Y_2}:Y_2 \to \C$) is not distinguished, which suggests to consider a flag of subvarieties $(Y_{12} \subset Y_1 \sqcup Y_2)$ where $Y_1 \sqcup Y_2$ is the simple normal crossing union of $Y_1$ and $Y_2$ over $Y_{12}$.
-Then the diagram (\ref{diag:A-side perverse Leray intro}) produces the $E_1$-page of the spectral sequence for the flag filtration given by $(Y_{12} \subset Y_1 \sqcup Y_2)$.
-We will directly prove the following proposition: \begin{prop} The flag filtration associated to $(Y_{12} \subset Y_1 \sqcup Y_2)$ is the same as the perverse Leray filtration associated to a hybrid LG potential $h:Y \to \C^2$. \end{prop} Proposition \ref{prop:comb perv intro} is the answer for Question \ref{Question B} and the key for the proof of the general version of Theorem \ref{thm:HMS to P=W II intro}.
-The generalization of Proposition \ref{prop:comb perv intro} will be given in Proposition \ref{prop:combinatorial perverse} whose proof requires the theory of mixed Hodge structures of simplicial varieties.
-Next, we will see that the combinatorial description of the perverse filtration naturally appears in the study of the Hodge numbers of the hybrid LG models.
+which is compatible with the monodromy actions $T_1$, $T_2$, and $T$.
+By applying Mayer-Vietoris sign rule (\ref{eq:MV sign rule}), it gives rise to the $E_1$-page of the spectral sequence for the perverse Leray filtration associated to $h:Y \to \C^2$ on $H^*(Y)$.
+In particular, if the hybrid LG model is of Fano type, then the filtration $W_\bullet^T$ on the $E_1$-page is compatible with Deligne's canonical weight filtration $W_\bullet$ on $H^*(Y)$. \end{thm} The proof is divided into two steps: First, we describe the combinatorial nature of the perverse Leray filtration.
+Second, we construct the relevant limiting mixed Hodge structures to elevate the statement to the Hodge-theoretic level, a topic we will discuss in the next section.
+For the first part, recall that the gluing property tells us that there is no serious topological distinction between the fibrations on $Y_{sm}$ and $Y_1 \sqcup Y_2$ where $Y_1 \sqcup Y_2$ is the normal crossing union of $Y_1$ and $Y_2$.
+It suggests to consider a flag of subvarieties $(Y_{12} \subset Y_1 \sqcup Y_2)$ where $Y_1 \sqcup Y_2$ is the simple normal crossing union of $Y_1$ and $Y_2$ over $Y_{12}$.
+Then the diagram above produces the $E_1$-page of the spectral sequence for the flag filtration given by $(Y_{12} \subset Y_1 \sqcup Y_2)$.
+This provides an answer for Question \ref{Question B}. \begin{prop} (Proposition \ref{prop:two-perverse-same}) The flag filtration associated to $(Y_{12} \subset Y_1 \sqcup Y_2)$ is the same as the perverse Leray filtration associated to a hybrid LG potential $h:Y \to \C^2$. \end{prop} While the gluing property is the key to obtain combinatorial description of the perverse Leray filtration for a hybrid LG model, there is an algebraic way to describe it once the genericity assumption on $Y_i$ is further imposed.
+We treat this case in Section \ref{sec:comb perv}.